 The artwork is bright and colourful too, and a sorely needed change from the acres of godawful anime tity trash that litters the genre’s shores.
-What could have been generic dating sim garbage with a gimmick is instead one where a cackling Cat Devil materialises to yell at you for being stubborn, causing the player character to awkwardly confess that they’ve only ever loved David Bowie.
+What could have been generic dating sim garbage with a gimmick is instead one where a cackling Cat Devil materialises to yell at you for being stubborn, and a drunken jibe causes the player character to awkwardly confess that they’ve only ever loved David Bowie.
 Personality, see?
 You see, 99% of dating sims?
 YOU SEE?

 Iiiiiiiiiiiiiiiit’s Minimalist Puzzle Game of the Week!

 Honestly, I wasn’t even planning this, it’s not my genre.
 Minimalist Puzzle Games are possibly a core function of the universe.
 This time it’s Hex-Up, a gentle affair about Ichabod Q Circleton, sworn avenger of the Roundlings and enemy of the Perpendiculon Emp… oh, fine.
 You’re a circle inside a shape made of hexagons.
 Clicking on an adjacent hex moves you there, and turns your previous hex grey, barring re-entry.
 Turning all the hexes grey solves the level, so the idea is to find a path that takes you across each hex precisely once.